High School Academics

 Enrollment in dual credit courses will be verified to ensure that students are enrolled in the minimum number of Carnegie units for their grade level.
 If a student includes the dual credit course in the minimum units required for his/her grade level and does not enroll or withdraws from the dual-credit course, additional courses must be scheduled at the home high school.

 All final grades (including WF--see Course Withdrawal section below for explanation) as reported by the college on the transcript will be recorded in the student database system.
 Dual credit courses will not appear on student report cards issued by the high schools.
-Any dual credit course in progress during second semester will not figure in GPA calculations at the end of 3rd nine weeks.
+Any dual credit course in progress during the second semester will not figure in GPA calculations at the end of 3rd nine weeks.
 Any awards/honors determined by the rank at the end of 3rd nine weeks will not have the grades for second semester dual credit courses included.

 Auditing Courses

 A student may apply to audit a course and to receive a grade of AU that will have no impact on the student’s GPA.
 Students must complete an Application to Audit.
-The decision to audit must be made in prior to the end of the drop/add period or in advance of taking the course.
+The decision to audit must be made prior to the end of the drop/add period or in advance of taking the course.
 The student must agree to follow all school and classroom attendance, behavior, participation, and course requirements.
 The course must be marked for “no credit” and “not included in GPA” at the student level.
 Students who audit a course that requires an End-of-Course Examination should not take the End-of-Course Examination Program (EOCEP).
 Students auditing an AP or IB course may take the examinations at their own expense since the state only provides funds for students formally enrolled in AP courses.

 Distance/Online Education